Creating AI Writers

 4. Your AI Writer appears when it's ready to use

 HeyNews builds the writer from your past issues, whether they come from beehiiv, Kit, or a connected newsletter archive.
+Those past issues can also help HeyNews find recurring sources from links you already shared.
 It can also learn from content you add through Sources.

 Section structure and story counts

 During setup, each AI Writer learns your newsletter's usual sections.
-Each section has a story count, which tells HeyNews how many stories to pull into that part of the draft.
+Each section has a story count, which sets the most Stories HeyNews should use in that part of the draft.
 Adjust the count when you want a section to feel tighter or more detailed.
+If the selected Stories do not support a section, the AI Writer leaves it out instead of filling it with unrelated material.

 Setup process